 The best thing to do if you are giving eggs is to choose those with the least packaging –so look out for eggs which have no plastic packaging and are only packaged in recyclable materials such as card, paper and foil.

-or maybe you could give papier mache eggs which his could then be reused each year and refilled with sweets or gifts.
+Or maybe you could give papier mache eggs which his could then be reused each year and refilled with sweets or gifts.

 If you really want to give a traditional type of Easter egg there are lots of fairtrade and organic Easter eggs available, which not only use ethically sourced chocolate, they are careful to use fully recyclable packaging.